Arche

 • Role assignment and access control

-What governance cannot do
+What the Guardian cannot do

 • Block or delay withdrawals — withdrawals are always permissionless